-When we were homeschooling, my parents choose different subjects from different curriculum providers, depending on what they thought suited us best.
-(This was facilitated because they visited warehouses that had hardcopy home education curricula for sale.)
+When we were homeschooling, my parents chose different subjects from different curriculum providers, depending on what they thought suited us best.
+(This was facilitated because they visited warehouses with hardcopy home education curricula for sale.)

 How Popular is the Abeka Academy?

-In addition, the Academy gets very good reviews.
+In addition, the Academy gets good reviews on its Facebook Page.
 If you look at the Abeka Academy Facebook reviews page, the curriculum gets 4.2 out of 5 stars (based on 270 reviews to date).

 Can You Look at Samples of the Curriculum Before Buying?

 You can look at some sample Abeka Academy videos lessons at this link.

 You can also go into the Grade subjects you’re interested in and watch videos about the program (for example, on these links, you can see Grade 1 Arithmetic, Science, History, and Bible Enrollment.

 When looking at forum reviews for this curriculum, you’ll find a few common themes.

 Many like the program’s Christian perspective.
 Others like that there is so much video included, and children can feel part of a classroom (in a small way) when they watch the video.

 And as far as the price goes, you get a lot for what you pay – and accreditation for no extra if you choose.
 (More on the cost below).